Augmented Reality (AR) now enables remote machine servicing for better productivity

 - Mobile messaging features to alert personnel of potential problems in real-time

 - Documentation and archives of troubleshooting tips made available to all staff to allow for quicker resolution.

 - Ensure high levels of security due to minimal human intervention in critical processes.

 - Engineers can use 3D virtual models as holograms and interact with technical experts to identify problem areas to resolve.

 - Employee training is also more effective and eliminates the need for practical experience with this approach.

-In case of the Oil & Gas and Mining industries, AR provides great benefits as well.
+In the case of the Oil & Gas and Mining industries, AR provides great benefits as well.
 It can scan machines and provide a precise location of the malfunctioning part and instructions on how to fix it.
 While mining, visual guidance features built into the machine enable precise and efficient drilling.
-Workers in the field can be connected with AR headsets that allow them to be connected to real time assistance and guidance to deal with any issues immediately.
+Workers in the field can be connected with AR headsets that allow them to be connected to real-time assistance and guidance to deal with any issues immediately.
 Maintenance of manufactured products is among the most common services in industry and its cost often exceeds 30% of the operating costs.